sqlity-net/dataplatform-devops-exercises/Module1-Exercise1/README.md

       :bulb: If you're using SQL Authentication, replace the "-E" in the Arguments field with "-U {USERNAME} -P {PASSWORD}" in a single pair of double-quotes. :bulb:

-   1. Once those values are updates, first uncheck "Close on exit" and then check "Use Output window".
+   1. Once those values are updated, first uncheck the "Close on exit" checkbox and then check the "Use Output window" checkbox.

       :warning: The order in which you do this matters. :warning: